AndrewEC/har-server/README.md

 By default, the server runs on port 8000 and can be accessed using http://localhost:8000/

 ## Configuration
-There are a number of configuration options available that this document will explain in the next few sections.
+There are a number of configuration options available that this document will highlight.
 To utilize any of these configuration options just create a `_config.yml` within the folder you are specifying when running the server.